-2012 Executive Compensation
+2013 Executive Compensation

-Our Compensation Committee believes that our executive officers made favorable progress in meeting corporate and individual objectives in 2012 and that the progress justified the resulting increases in base salary as well as annual bonuses and equity awards.
-In 2012, management delivered continued revenue from the Company's marketed products and maintained profitability and positive cash flow from operations.
-We ended 2012 in a strong financial position with significant cash reserves and minimal debt.
-During 2012 we initiated a multi-faceted defense of our Acetadote product and patent resulting with agreements with Perrigo Company and Paddock Laboratories settling the patent infringement suits with each company.
-We expanded our international network which now includes licensing agreements for our products in China, India and Indonesia.
-We also completed enrollment in four new Caldolor clinical studies.
-The factors considered by our Compensation Committee in assessing performance of executive officers in 2012 are set forth below:
+Our Compensation Committee believes that our executive officers made favorable progress in meeting corporate and individual objectives in 2013 and that the progress justified the resulting increases in base salary as well as annual bonuses and equity awards.
+In 2013, management implemented several key business development initiatives resulting in the addition of a new product to the Company's portfolio.
+We ended 2013 in a strong financial position with significant cash reserves and minimal debt.
+During 2013 we managed the life cycle of our Acetadote product through the launch of an Authorized Generic resulting in continued majority market share despite the FDA decision to allow a generic competitor.
+We expanded our international network by adding new Caldolor licensing agreements for the Pacific Rim, and South America.
+We also completed enrollment in three new Caldolor clinical studies.

+The factors considered by our Compensation Committee in assessing performance of executive officers in 2013 are set forth below: